flutter/website/src/content/packages-and-plugins/swift-package-manager/for-app-developers.md

 Flutter is migrating to [Swift Package Manager][] to manage iOS and macOS native dependencies.
-This is an experimental feature that may change in the future.
+This is an experimental feature that might change in the future.
 It is currently only available on the [`master` channel][].
 Flutter will continue to support CocoaPods until further notice.